The Cincinnati Enquirer: Gannett ownership and joint operating agreement

 On May 3, 1998, the Enquirer published a special 18-page section, titled "Chiquita Secrets Revealed", that accused the Cincinnati-based fruit company of labor abuses, polluting, bribery, and other misdeeds.
 Chiquita, owned by former Enquirer owner Lindner, denied all of the allegations.
 Gallagher was charged and convicted for illegally obtaining some of the evidence through voicemail hacking, and the Enquirer fired him for lying about his sources.
 Faced with a potential lawsuit over the voicemail hacking, the Enquirer settled with Chiquita out of court, paying the company $14 million.
 Under the terms of the agreement, the paper published an unprecedented three-day-long, front-page retraction of the entire series, destroyed any evidence they had gathered against Chiquita, and transferred Beaupre to Gannett headquarters.
 The paper largely reverted to its former approach to business coverage.

 On April 10, 2000, the Enquirer and Post downsized from a traditional 12+5/16 in broadsheet format to an 11+5/8 in format similar to Berliner.
 They also began publishing in color every day of the week.
 Gannett promoted the narrower format as being "easier to handle, hold, and read" but also cited reduced newsprint costs.

 In May 2003, Gannett replaced Harry Whipple with Cincinnati native Margaret E. Buchanan as president and publisher.
 Buchanan, previously publisher of the Idaho Statesman, was the newspaper's first woman publisher.
 The same year, Tom Callinan became editor of the Enquirer after stints as editor of The Arizona Republic, the Democrat and Chronicle of Rochester, New York, and the Lansing State Journal.
 One of his first moves was to reassign media critics to reporting positions.

 Callinan originally attempted to address declining circulation by focusing on lifestyle content aimed at younger readers; however, this approach alienated the paper's older core audience.
-The paper responded by reemphasizing national news in the newspaper and creating niche, crowsourced products online for younger audiences.
+The paper responded by reemphasizing national news in the newspaper and creating niche, crowdsourced products online for younger audiences.
 In October 2003, The Enquirer began publishing and distributing CiN Weekly, a free lifestyle magazine aimed at younger readers, to compete against Cincinnati CityBeat.
 In 2004, Gannett purchased local magazines Design and Inspire and increased coverage in The Kentucky Enquirer.
 In November 2004, Gannett purchased HomeTown Communications Network, publisher of a daily newspaper and 62 weekly and biweekly newspapers branded The Community Press in Ohio and The Community Recorder in Kentucky.
 The Department of Justice cleared the purchase the following March.